almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-06-04-12-factor-agents.md

 These are not extensions to *Twelve-Factor*.
 They are the gaps it leaves, and they are the gaps that will determine whether your agent is something you can confidently put in front of a customer.

-## Where That Leaves Us
+## Where Does this Leave Us?

 The point of this post is not that *Twelve-Factor* is a perfect lens for agents.
-It is not.
-The point is that the discipline behind it — declarative codebases, pinned dependencies, externalized config, attached backing services, immutable builds, observable state, real observability — is exactly the discipline we need right now, when the temptation to glue together prompt-and-tool prototypes and call them production systems is at an all-time high.
+It may or may not be.
+The point is that the discipline behind it — declarative codebases, pinned dependencies, externalized config, attached backing services, immutable builds, observable state, real observability — is the discipline we followed with cloud-native apps for years and it is exactly the discipline we need right now, when the temptation to glue together prompt-and-tool prototypes and call them production systems is at an all-time high.

 Microsoft Foundry gives you the runtime and most of the building blocks.
 Azure gives you the rest.
 The original twelve give you the operating model.
 The new failure modes give you the gaps to fill on top.

 Build the boring parts well.
-The agent will thank you for it.
+Your agent will thank you for it.